Tinea versicolor: It isn’t harmful, but lots of men and women dislike how it discolors the skin.

 - When employing a shampoo, then leave it in your scalp for 5 or 10 minutes before shampooing.

-Some people today need stronger medication, so that they visit a dermatologist.
-Whether You choose to self-treat or visit the Center for Dermatology, Laser, and Cosmetic Surgery, these tips can help you to get better results:
+Some people today need stronger medication so that they visit a dermatologist.
+Whether You choose to self-treat or visit the Center for Dermatology, Laser, and Cosmetic Surgery in Philadelphia or on the Main Line, these tips can help you to get better results:

-- Stop using skincare products which are oily.
-Use products which are oil-free.
+- Stop using skin care products which are oily.
+Use products that are oil-free.
 The tag may read “non-comedogenic.”

 - Wear loose clothing.
 Nothing ought to feel tight.

 - Protect skin from sunlight.
 A tan creates tinea versicolor a lot easier to see.